 Further, there are a wealth of historic sites that we will visit, where there is evidence of the many futile attempts to find a northwest passage from the Atlantic Ocean to the Pacific Ocean.
 These stark reminders of the explorers before us should provide a perspective on the dramatic differences we will see and document in the Canadian Arctic Archipelago.

-At the beginning of August, it will be light 24 hours a day as we start our cruise in the Nunavut Territory; and by the time we reach Cambridge Bay on Victoria Island, it will be light for right around 17 hours.
-Just as the daylight will change dramatically during our expedition, so I expect our understanding of the Arctic, its people, and its history will have changed.
+IN teh Arctic in July, it will be light 24 hours a day as we start our cruise in the Nunavut Territory.
+Just as the daylight challenges our expectations, our understanding of the Arctic, its people, and its history will have been changed by the time the expedition ends.

 Christopher Knowlton is the Assistant Director Inner Space Center.
 For the Northwest Passage Project he is the Science Coordinator.
 Chris is a marine geologist and paleoclimatologist.